outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         VII.
 Vectorize problem/solution space & match intents
           - this involves framing a problem as a structure like a directed network to convert it to a route optimization problem, where the assumptions are inputs, the intents are outputs, & the interim structures can be a mix of interface objects like concepts
           - if you have a general problem definition like 'find a function that calculates x', you would arrange input information on one side, the function on the other side as the goal, and identify related concepts, patterns, & other objects to that intent to connect them, given the definition routes of those terms
+          - this can also involve formatting the problem as a set of questions (sub-problems of an information asymmetry problem type) to answer that map from starting information to target information

         VIII.
 Mapping variance objects in problem space systems as starting solution space
           - framing a problem in terms of variance (on the potential interface) makes it clear which objects are important, given variance/potential structures like interaction spaces, inevitable interactions, variance gaps, etc